May 15, 2018

 In something like driving on the road, the conditions vary vastly—the traffic, the terrain, the weather, the load, the distance and so on.
 It’s not easy to compare performance, sometimes it seems like apples and oranges.
 However, while we try to account for the differences, we have to strike a balance so that the scoreboard attempts to be fair, gives everyone a chance, and doesn’t get bogged down in nerd math.
 It’s useful to have good visibility for the scoreboard in your work areas because it adds to the status of the leading drivers and motivates the others to move up their score.

 Accurate and reliable telematics data provides the basis and evidence for the fairness of evaluation, and those scores reflect actual driver performance.
-Industry experts believe that gamification makes its best contribution in learning and coaching.
+Industry experts believe that gamifying improves driver safety and also contributes to learning and coaching.
 When coaching is offered as a means of surpassing a high score or current record, it is availed with earnestness because the learner is motivated to win.
 Gamification also enables ongoing discovery and it’s been seen that participants acquire new information in the process.

 If you’ve watched the classic film, “2001: A Space Odyssey,” you see how the HAL 9000 computer knows everything about steering the spaceship on its mission and advises the astronauts on their actions.
 Pretty much the same thing is in the offing in the fleet industry as automation in the cab gets to a new level.
 The interaction between the driver and the vehicle is going to change, and fleets and their drivers have to get ready towards it.